chbeu/chbeu.github.io/content/post/20250824_ecir2026cfp/index.md

 The [Call for Short Papers](https://ecir2026.eu/calls/call-for-short-papers) was just released.
 We look forward to receiving your great :) submissions.
 Deadlines typically approach sooner than appreciated---so better get started ;)

-Also, the calls for the other tracks are available the [confernce website](https://ecir2026.eu).
+Also, the calls for the other tracks are available the [conference website](https://ecir2026.eu).